-In last week’s article, I shifted focus from the effective side of survey development and started focusing on making them engaging.
+In last week’s article, I shifted focus from the effective surveys and started focusing on developing engaging surveys.
 I’m excited to continue that theme because the respondents are just as much a part of the process as we are.
 They’re the ones putting in the time and effort to share their feedback, so it’s important we keep them front-of-mind as we’re developing our surveys.

 But first, if you’re new to this article series, welcome!
 Before reading further, I recommend checking out the previous articles where I discuss defining the survey objectives, having an action plan for after results are gathered, and keeping topics and questions relevant to the customer.
 Each piece builds on the one that came before, so it’s helpful to get a full understanding of how we got to this point.

-As we move further into the idea of making our surveys engaging, we get to have some fun with it.
+As we move further into the idea of developing engaging surveys, we get to have some fun with it.
 We’ve done the heavy lifting in terms of strategy and tactics, so it’s time to approach things from a different angle.
 I’ve mentioned this before, but it bears repeating – our interactions with customers don’t happen in a vacuum.
 There’s a lot happening in and around their lives.
 Our brands are just one piece of that, so we need to consider the context in which these interactions occur.

 Furthermore, these feedback surveys aren’t stand-alone pieces that are compartmentalized and kept separate from everything else we do.
 This is a branded touchpoint like any other, and if it’s not included as part of your customer journey map, it definitely should.
 We’re reaching out to our audience, interacting with them, and delivering content that just so happens to be serving a purpose other than sales or marketing.
 So, doesn’t I make sense for us to treat these surveys like the other branded content we present to our audience?